New to custom rates? Read the first article in this series for an introduction to Custom Rates.

 Configure the duration rates to match your business needs.

 - Click +Add Duration to create additional tiers.
-Note, that the rates apply as allocated within your products settings e.g. Per Day, Per Night, or Per Flextime.
+Note that the rates apply as allocated within your product settings, e.g. Per Day, Per Night, or Per Flextime.

-- Toggle the controls (+/-) next to the number fields until you have the range of numbers that you need for each tier e.g. 3 - 6, 7 - Max.
-Max represents the top limit configured for your product e.g. A discounted rate for a booking that is 7 days or longer, the max might be 14 days.
+- Toggle the controls (+/-) next to the number fields until you have the range of numbers you need for each tier, e.g. 3 - 6, 7 - Max.
+Max represents the top limit configured for your product, e.g. A discounted rate for a booking that is 7 days or longer, the max might be 14 days.

 - Specify the rate adjustment type for each tier.
-Rates can be adjusted by a monetary amount ($) or by a percentage (%).
+Rates can be adjusted by a monetary amount ($) or percentage (%).

 - Repeat the process for every new tier you need.

-You can delete a tier range by clicking on the remove icon (x) at the end of the row.
+You can delete a tiered range by clicking the remove icon (x) at the end of the row.
 The system adjusts the tier range accordingly.

 Specifying a price reduction